-The information and instructions contained in this booklet apply only to the following brands:
+The information and instructions contained in this booklet apply to the following brands:

-- ACUVUE® OASYS Brand Contact Lenses, - ACUVUE® OASYS Brand Contact Lenses for ASTIGMATISM, and - ACUVUE® OASYS Brand Contact Lenses for PRESBYOPIA
+- ACUVUE[®] VITA Brand Contact Lenses - ACUVUE® VITA Brand Contact Lenses for ASTIGMATISM

 For your eye health, it is important that your contact lenses be worn only as prescribed by your Eye Care Professional.
 Your Eye Care Professional should be kept fully aware of your medical history and will develop a total program of care based on your specific needs.
 He or she will review with you all instructions for lens handling and care, including how to safely and easily open the packaging.
 You will also be taught how to properly apply and remove lenses.
 This booklet will reinforce those instructions.